RAKWireless/Evaluation_Boards/RAK811/README.md

-# Change log
-2020.08.17
-Reuse SW example and tutorials for RAK4200 (uses same MCU and LoRa Transceiver as RAK811) bernd.giesecke@rakwireless.com

 2020.4.20
 1. Support sensor,like bme680, lis3dh, lps22hb, max_7q, opt3001, shtc3
 2. Support IO, like RS485, GPIO

-# RAK4200_LoRaWAN_Arduino
+# RAK811_LoRaWAN_Arduino
-2020.08.17
-Rename for RAK4200 (uses same MCU and LoRa Transceiver as RAK811) bernd.giesecke@rakwireless.com

 2019.12.30

-Firstly, thank you very much to .@sabas1080 for his contribution on RAK4200/RAK811 LoRa Tracker board + Arduino.
+Firstly, thank you very much to .@sabas1080 for his contribution on RAK811 LoRa Tracker board + Arduino.

 1. What is Arduino?
 If you know little about Arduino, please have a look below: